r57zone/Half-Life-Alyx-novr/README.md

 For Steam, go to the game’s properties, click on the launch options and enter `+vr_gg_gesture_pull 0`.
 For a regular shortcut, go to the shortcut properties and add the same `"C:\Games\Half-Life Alyx\bin\win64\hlvr.exe" +vr_gg_gesture_pull 0`.

-After starting the console, must enter the console `vr_gg_gesture_pull 0`.
-This is necessary so that objects are [pulled up without movement](https://youtu.be/RWQbwlXjtjI).

 In the game settings, you need to select "Movement: Smooth" (for smooth walking as in regular games).